shaiksohail11/Terraform/VZQ-MOD-DOC/README.md

   value = azurerm_virtual_network.example.id
 }
 ```
-* Now we will be using root module to give the values instead of child module.
+* Now we will be using the root module to give the values instead of the child module.
 ```bash
 #modules.tf